DGR40/slouch-app/README.md

 # Slouch Detection App
 ## Made with React and Tensorflow.js

+### What is it?
+A React.js web app that uses a TensorFlow posture estimation model to track the user's posture real-time.
+When the user slouches, the app pings the user, alerting them to correct the bad posture.

 ### Features
-- User can calibrate model to accommodate their own posture
+- User can view key slouch metrics of their session
 - User can adjust sensitivity of slouch detection
-- User can view key slouch metrics of their session
+- User can calibrate model to accommodate their unique posture
-- User is pinged when they are slouching